 One quirky feature in the camera is the picture in picture (PiP) options.
 One use of these facilities which could be quite beneficial is the ability to hook up to three smartphones to get a multi-cam view in your footage.
 All the functionality is easily operated through the Panasonic Image App.
 The PiPs all have varying degrees of usefulness depending on your needs.

 The camera is not great at a shallow depth of field, mainly due to its small sensor.
 In its defense, with such a long zoom range, the camera will be mostly used for distance footage, such as shooting sports or action, rather than very close-up footage.

 Other Panasonic cameras in this range include the HC-WXF1 with an EVF and twin camera.
 It is though, more or less the same camera as the HC-VX1 for more money.
-If you don’t need EVF the HC-V800 has the same facilities as the HC-VX1, but only shoots HD at $600.
-Looking at other cameras in the price range the Sony FDR-AX33 has the same levels of functionality, just with slightly smaller resolution stills at 20.6MP.
+If you don’t need EVF the HC-V800 has the same facilities as the HC-VX1, but only shoots HD.
+Looking at other cameras in the price range, the Sony FDR-AX33 has the same levels of functionality, just with slightly smaller resolution stills at 20.6MP.

 |Panasonic HC-VX1||Sony FDR-AX33|

 |Video||4K 30p||4K 30p|

 |Zoom||24x optical, 24x digital||10x optical, 20x digital|

 Give the Panasonic HC-VX1 enough light and the image quality is very good.
 The camera can also take a reasonable amount of gain and still produce viewable footage, although with the same level of noise as found from other small sensor cameras, just with better color rendition.